gretzky/react-boilerplate-ssr/README.md

 # react boilerplate ssr example

+☠️ **WARNING** ☠️ probably not production-ready, proceed with caution.

 this project was created with [razzle](https://github.com/jaredpalmer/razzle) and is an example of [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) with server-side rendering

 ## differences